The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 The two companies shifted gears toward coronavirus research in mid-March, starting work even before their legal teams had produced a contract.

 Pfizer and BioNTech quickly started clinical trials in Germany and the U.S. But unlike Moderna and other early starters, the pair advanced four prototypes, each with subtle differences, before choosing one to take into late-stage testing.
-A Phase 2/3 trial began on July 28 and has now enrolled 25,000 of its targeted 30,000 participants.
+A Phase 2/3 trial began on July 28 and has now surpassed its initial goal of enrolling 30,000 volunteers, although the companies are recruiting another 14,000 to ensure better representation of minority groups.

 Phase 1 results on two of those prototypes have been disclosed, showing vaccination spurred encouraging immune responses in healthy adults given the shot.
 The vaccine version Pfizer and BioNTech chose for late-stage testing appeared to be safer in older individuals than the first one they tested.